by Mary Rains

-Mille Lacs Health System is announcing their new 3-D Mammogram machine, installed recently to give women more of an advantage in early diagnosis of breast cancer.
+October is Breast Cancer Awareness Month and Mille Lacs Health System wants patients to know that their 3-D Mammogram machine gives women more of an advantage in early diagnosis of breast cancer.

 Getting a regular mammogram makes good health sense, but many women don’t know that getting a 3-D mammogram offers better detection.
 The earlier breast cancer is detected, the easier it is to treat and thus, provide patients with a better outcome.
 Tomosynthesis (or 3-D) provides another option for patients who undergo mammograms.

 While the standard 2-D (still available for testing) digital exams provide images for only the top and the side of breasts, a 3-D exam gives far more detail.
 With 3-D mammography, the image “slices” can be analyzed one by one, and the imaging is done through the breast tissue.